0x0539/tap.io/README.md

 ### Writing a Client

-Being browser based, clients require some JS in order to get the game to load.
-It's up to you to figure out how to serve these files to them.
+Being browser based, clients require some JS/HTML in order to get the game to load.
+It's up to you to figure out how to serve this content to them.
 For the snake game I made the node.js application aware of the client files so that it could serve them over HTTP.
 I recommend this approach.

 The first thing you have to do is get the socket.io javascript.
 Usually, it is a script tag like this: